SecretiveShell/vscode-plaintext-workshop/README.md

 - **dendron** obsidian like functionality (vaults)
     - **markdown wiki links** allows for both wikimedia and wikipedia link styles to work properly

+## system config

+- install the latest plantUML (and optionally openjdk) and configure it in the extension
+- install ollama for cline/continue